lfgberg/lfgberg.org/content/posts/competitions/cfc-cth-24/index.md

 ![[cfc-cth-24-paste-2024-05-13-3.png]]

-### Part One
+Part One:

-Prompt: `Which NCISS functional impact category best fits the incident described in Vivara_TPS.zip?`
+`Which NCISS functional impact category best fits the incident described in Vivara_TPS.zip?`

 The functional impact categories are described as follows: